mcqueenjordan/mcqueenjordan.github.io/_thought/flow-playlist.md

 published_date: "2019-02-11"
 category: post
 ---

-[Flow][flow-playlist-link] is my playlist for concentration, coding, problem solving, etc. I long searched for the perfect playlist to listen to as I worked, but after being unable to find it I created it myself.
+I long searched for the perfect playlist to listen to as I worked.
+I never found it.
+So I tried to create it.

+[Flow][flow-playlist-link] is my playlist for concentration, coding, problem solving, etc. As of Mar 2019, it has over 57 hours of music.

 Its aim is to optimize for [the mental state of Flow][flow-wiki].
-Using nearly exclusively non-vocal tracks, the genres are primarily [spacemusic][space] and [ambient][ambient], whose tempo and sound-stage I find optimizes well for flow.
+Using nearly exclusively non-vocal tracks, the genres are primarily [spacemusic][space] and [ambient][ambient].

 <div class="responsive-container">
 <iframe